danomatika/ofxLua/README.md

 For embedded Linux (arm, Raspberry Pi, etc), [LuaJIT](http://luajit.org/luajit.html) is used for better performance.
 Make sure you have the **luajit-5.1** development package installed.

+### Visual Studio

+If you run into compilation issues in Visual Studio (ie. "unresolved external symbol" errors with "\_lua_\*" library functions), you may need to tell the VS to build the Lua library using the C compiler instead of the C++ compiler:

+In the Solution Explorer:

+1. Select the Lua C files in addons/ofxLua/libs/lua, e.g. lapi.c + lauxlib.c ...
+2. Right click -> choose Properties
+3. Select C/C++ -> Advanced from left tree
+4. Change Compile As -> Compile as C Code (/TC)

+*If there is an alternate solution to this issue in the addons_config.mk, please let us know!*

 Running the Example Projects
 ----------------------------